 Need help with monitoring your bank accounts?
-Unsure where your money disappears to every month?
 Or just need help saving a little extra each month?
-Then take a look at the best personal finance and budgeting apps available.
+Then take a look at this comparison of the best personal finance and budgeting apps available to UK customers.

-I have broken the review of these apps into three main categories – budgeting, personal finance and both.
+I have broken down the comparison of these apps into three main categories – budgeting, personal finance and both.

 Budgeting apps are there to help you monitor your finances and see how much is coming in and going out of your accounts.